-Transfer values represent the amounts received and paid during the year for members who have either joined or left the Fund during the financial year and are calculated in accordance with the Local Government Pension Scheme Regulations.
+Transfer values represent the amounts received and paid during the year for members

 Individual transfers in or out are accounted for when received or paid which is normally when the member liability is accepted or discharged except when they are significant and material.
 Bulk (group) transfers are accounted for on an accruals basis in accordance with the terms of the transfer agreement.